Money Management: Why You Need an Emergency Fund

 Kiplinger contributing editor Cameron Huddleston learned this lesson the hard way: Everybody needs an emergency fund.
 She shares her experience here as a vivid reminder of why we all need money set aside for a rainy day.

 Why?
-Because you could lose your job, or your refrigerator could die, or you might have to get an emergency root canal.
-And if you don't have enough cash on hand, you don't want to find yourself looking around the house for valuables to pawn, wracking up credit card debt or getting a payday loan.
+Because of the chance you could lose your job, or your refrigerator could die, or you might have to get an emergency root canal.
+And if you don't have enough cash on hand, you don't want to find yourself looking around the house for valuables to pawn, racking up credit card debt or getting a payday loan.

 In Cameron’s case, she had a surprise tax bill.
 Because she got a refund the previous year, she didn't expect to owe the IRS—especially not close to $3,000.
 Plus, she and her husband had been paying down high-interest debt.
 That left their bank account balance pretty low at the time their accountant finished their tax returns—only one week before the filing deadline.
 To top it off, Cameron had a quarterly estimated tax payment due at the same time.